wayneIBM/vpc-on-classic/vpc-user-permissions.md

 4. Select **Assign access within a resource group**.
 5. Select the account's default resource group.
 6. Make sure that the **Assign access to a resource group** option remains set to **Viewer**.
-7. To assign the correct service, select **Infrastructure Service**.
+7. To assign the correct service, select **VPC Infrastructure**.
 8. Make sure that the **Resource type** value is set to **All resource types**.
 9. Select the **Editor** role.
 10. Click **Assign**.

 The user is now authorized to create and use VPC resources in the account's default resource group.
 The first policy (steps 1-6) allows the user to view the account's default resource group.
-The second policy (steps 7-10) assigned the user the **Editor** role for infrastructure service resources, but access is limited to resources in the account's default resource group.
+The second policy (steps 7-10) assigned the user the **Editor** role for VPC infrastructure resources, but access is limited to resources in the account's default resource group.

-When you're creating IAM policies, keep in mind that some accounts must be granted access ("whitelisted") before they can use certain infrastructure service resource types, especially resources in Beta or early access.
+When you're creating IAM policies, keep in mind that some accounts must be granted access ("whitelisted") before they can use certain VPC infrastructure resource types, especially resources in Beta or early access.
 {: tip}

 ## Viewing your user's permissions